At school in West Hartlepool

 It must have been a worrying time for Albert.
 Within a month of beginning pilot's training his Leicester home with Violet and baby Geoff, and that of his parents, Jane & Ossie, were in danger.
 (Here are some local resident's recollections of the November bombing of Leicester: Leicester Recollections

-went with them.
-Ossie worked until 1945 as a volunteer in the REME Workshop in
+with them.
+Ossie worked until 1945 as a volunteer in the REME Workshop

-stayed on until 1946, when the house was sold and Binty
+on until 1946, when the house was sold and Binty (Violet) and Geoffrey

-Geoffrey moved to London, where she eventually remarried.
+moved to London, where she eventually remarried.
 Jane & Ossie

-returned to West

-Hartlepool, back to the house in Elm Grove, which Bill & Barbara
+returned to West Hartlepool, back to the house in Elm Grove, which Bill

-and the children shared briefly during the early
+the children shared briefly during the early fifties.

 "Albert was the golden boy of the family: gifted, charming, ambitious and successful.
 On leaving West Hartlepool Grammar School, he trained as a surveyor, and became a partner in the local firm Norman Hope & Mann.